Nesher123/React_5-in-a-row/README.md

 #### App.js
 Listens to events from the server (opponent move, for example) and emits the click on chosen cell from the connected player.

+#### index.js
-#### index.js: Runs the initial Login.js component
+Runs the initial Login.js component.

 #### Login.js
-To play a 5-in-a-row game the user will enter his/her name and will click “Game ON!”, the game board will load as follows:
+To play a 5-in-a-row game the user will enter his/her name and will click “Game ON!”, the game board will load as follows: </br>
-    - If a player is already waiting a match will start.
+</br>  - If a player is already waiting a match will start.
-    - If no player is waiting, the user will wait for another player.
+</br>  - If no player is waiting, the user will wait for another player.

 #### Board.js
 Responsible for contructing the gameboard with smaller inner squares components.